manojkiraneda/manojkiraneda.github.io/_posts/2023-12-31-kgdb-OpenBMC-kernel.md

 ## The Problem

 I was trying to model the `espi flash channel` as an `mtd device` on BMC.
-I see the module is built successfully, the driver is probed succesfully.But the mtd device is not populated in the `/sys` file system.
+I see the module is built successfully, the driver is probed successfully.But the mtd device is not populated in the `/sys` file system.

 ## What is /sys filesystem anyway ?